smritivs/RISCV-Processor/README.md

 ### v1
 Contains an RV32I core as a baseline for further optimisation
 ### v2
-Contains a 5-stage pipelined core.
-Meant to be modified with additional instructions supporting parallel arithmetic, logical, and non-linear functions
+Contains a 5-stage pipelined core, based on a modified version of the design presented in Harris and Harris
+### v3
+Added additional SIMD instructions from the P-type extension to support robot dynamics